Viewing (funeral): Types

 In an open-casket funeral, a viewing is when the corpse is on display and viewed by family and friends, or in some cases the public, in order to commemorate the deceased guest of honor.
 There is no universal set of customs and practices for viewings – these vary based on factors such as religion and culture.

 A visitation, also known as visiting hours, is when friends and family congregate to remember and celebrate the deceased individual.
-During a closed-casket funeral, the corpse is not on display and it may or may not be held in a church or funeral home unless the corpse has been embalmed.
-If a corpse has not been embalmed, the service would be held in an urban cemetery's chapel mausoleum prior to the burial or a crematorium (crematory in the United States) prior to cremation.
+During a closed-casket funeral, the corpse is not on display.
+A photo album and video clips are shown as part of a slideshow instead especially in either a place of worship or funeral home.
+The service itself can be held in an urban cemetery's chapel mausoleum prior to the burial or a crematorium (crematory in the United States) prior to cremation.
 In the case of rural cemeteries, this ceremony would be in the form of a graveside service.
+In most cases of closed-casket funeral services, the body would be wearing socks, undergarments and pajamas or hospital gowns (burial gowns for recently deceased women) if it has not been embalmed.